asyncwebio/classplusplus-online-classroom/readme.txt

 - **Branding and Personalization:** Strengthen your brand identity with custom logos, welcome messages, and theme colors.
 Redirect attendees to a custom logout page, ensuring a consistent and professional experience from start to finish.
 - **Versatile Layout Options:** Choose from video-focused, presentation-focused, or hybrid layouts to best suit the nature of your class.
 - **Lightweight and Performance-Oriented:** Designed to be lightweight, the plugin ensures your website’s performance remains smooth and efficient, with no adverse impact on loading times.
 - **Dedicated Support and Development:** Encounter an issue?
-Our dedicated support team at support@higheredlab.com is ready to assist you.
+Our dedicated support team at support@classplusplus.ai is ready to assist you.
 Plus, with regular updates, the plugin keeps pace with the latest WordPress versions and user needs.

 == Features ==